About Coconino County

 Q: Where is Ingo from?
 He doesn't look Napalese.

 A: Ingo is Dutch.
-His last name--Schnabel--is pronounced Shnah-bel, with the "a" like "ah."
+His last name, Schnabel, is pronounced Shnah-bel, with the "a" sounding like "ah."
 And when he says it, he draws the "ah" out a bit.
 Shnahhhbel.

 Q: Is most of the country Hindu?

 A: Yep.
-Buddhism is apparently a distant second, so I've read.
-And there are also much smaller percentages of Muslims, Christians, and other religions as well.
-(Not to mention something like 40 native languages spoken.)
+Buddhism is apparently a distant second to Hindu, so I've read.
+There are also much smaller percentages of Muslims, Christians, and other religions here, not to mention something like 40 native languages.
 But I understand there are some similarities between Hinduism and Buddhism, and I've met people who say they're a combination of both.
 I believe (all? most?)
 Hindus don't eat meat.
 Buddhists do, which is clear here in the HRDSN house, where we've had pork or chicken with many meals.

 Q: Is that [Hinduism] where the caste system in Nepal originates?

-A: I don't think so, because the caste system includes people of other religions.
+A: I don't think so because the caste system includes people of other religions.
 I honestly don't know how it began but will look into that.
 I'd like to know myself.
 This caste system really is pronounced here, the extent of which kind of surprised me even though I'd read about it beforehand.
-But to see it in action is really something.
+To see it in action is really something.

 Q: I heard the kids talking in the background of your video and it sounded like they might be speaking English.
 Did I hear that correctly?

-Ingo does speak some Nepali of course, having been here more than 20 years.
-But he does have a little difficulty understanding sometimes it seems, and he says his Nepali isn't great.
-His native language is German, and I believe he used to speak some Russian--he recognised it at a restaurant in Lakeside, where there were Russians at another table--but he said he's lost it.
+Ingo does speak some Nepali, having been here more than 20 years.
+But he has a little difficulty understanding sometimes and he says his Nepali isn't great.
+His native language is German, and I believe he used to speak some Russian—he recognised it at a restaurant in Lakeside, where there were Russians at another table—but said he's lost it.
 I think he has, at one time or another, spoken other languages as well.
 Ingo often speaks to Jith and other Nepalis in English.
-They seem to understand him--his accent--much better than they understand me.
+They seem to understand him, with his Dutch-German accent, much better than they understand me.
 I guess they're just used to it after all this time.

 Well, I guess I'll go see if there's anything new on the Aubrey Sacco case.
 And I'll upload some more photos and video too.
 I'm just snappin' and shootin' away!
 Everywhere I look, there's something I want to capture.
-(You can find my videos here on Facebook, but I don't think you have to have a FB account to see them: http://www.facebook.com/pages/Himalaya-Rescue-Dog-Squad-Nepal-book-project/259782534461?v=app_2392950137.
-Each one is taking me at least 2 hours to upload.)
+Each one is taking me at least two hours to upload.